sabre-io/sabre.io/source/vobject/usage.md

     END:VCARD
     */

-Note that not everything can cleanly convert between versions, and it's probable that there's a few properties that could be converted between versions, but isn't yet.
-If you find something, open a feature request ticket on Github.
+It's important to note that not every bit of information can be cleanly converted between versions.
+So there's a possibility that you loose some small bits of information going back and forward.
+For instance, vCard 2.1 is the only vCard version that supports the `AGENT` property, so it's dropped when going to vCard 3 or higher.

 CLI tool
 --------